 It happened again.
-A strange dog showed up, fought for a place in our canine society, won a position in our hearts and eventfully was claimed by owners who took him home.
-But probably not to stay.
-He’ll be back.
-For several years running we have been the beneficiaries of other people’s unwanted or un-cared for animals.
+A strange dog showed up, fought for a place in our canine society, and won a position in our hearts.
+For several years running, we have been the beneficiaries of unwanted or uncared for animals.
 Some people simply drop them off and let nature take its course.
 Since we are soft-hearted, we generally allow the animals to find their place among our menagerie and life moves on.
 When the older generation passes on, I never worry about replacement.
 I know new life will find us.

 In reading an article about the consecrated life in the Springfield, IL Catholic Times this week, I read something which clarified the issue for me.
 Bishop Paprocki quoted in his article Consecrated life: means by which the Holy Spirit builds up church an article written by William McGurn in The Wall Street Journal, in which sister Bethany reflects that they have “the security of knowing that they are loved…” by God, by their community as well as by their family.
 The Bishop reflects on McGurin’s interest in the consecrated life.
 He expounds on the theme by thanking the men and women who have dedicated their lives to a consecrated expression of love toward God and their fellow human beings.